DeJuan Wright

-DeJuan Wright (born December 7, 1988) is an American professional basketball player for Kutaisi 2010 of the Georgian Superliga.
+DeJuan Wright (born December 7, 1988) is an American former professional basketball player for Kutaisi 2010 of the Georgian Superliga.
 Wright usually plays the shooting guard position.

 From Detroit, Wright attended Henry Ford High School and Florida International University.

 Career

 In the 2012–2013 season, Wright played for EiffelTowers Den Bosch in the Netherlands.
 On September 27, 2013 Wright signed with BC Orchies in the LNB Pro B, the second league in France.
 He averaged 14.3 points and 5 rebounds for Orchies.
 Wright returned to the Netherlands on January 31, 2014 when he signed with Zorg en Zekerheid Leiden.

 For the 2014–15 season Wright signed in the Netherlands again, this time for Donar from Groningen.
 On 12 March 2015, Wright was ruled out for the season after he tore his achilles.
 He averaged 15.5 points per game till his injury.

 In October 2015, he signed in Austria with WBC Raiffeisen Wels.

 In the summer of 2017, Wright signed with BC Kutaisi 2010 in Georgia.
-Since then, he has won two Georgian Cups and one Georgian Supercup with team.
+He played four years with Kutaisi, and won two Georgian Cups and one Georgian Supercup with team.